I was born in November of 1987.

 What I’m saying is that 1987 was a magical time for a nerd like me, even if I wasn’t old enough yet to know it — old enough to watch TV, play videogames, or… to lift my own dumb head, actually.
 To me though, 1987 is, more than any of those other things, the year of Final Fantasy.
 Sure, it didn’t hit North America until three years later, but this was the year Final Fantasy was born — just a month after I was.

-What I remember most clearly is that I was terrified.
-A combination of technical limitations and youthful imagination — my child’s brain stared into the black battle screens and filled them with monsters hiding in the dark; heard the digitized music and made it the soundtrack of my nightmares; filled in the missing details on the simplistic, scan-lined enemies and turned them into the worst horrors I could dream up.
+What I remember most clearly from that moment is that I was terrified.
+It was a combination of technical limitations and youthful imagination — my child’s brain stared into the black battle screens and filled them with monsters hiding in the dark; heard the digitized music and made it the soundtrack of my nightmares; filled in the missing details on the simplistic, scan-lined enemies and turned them into the worst horrors I could dream up.

 I owe a lot to this silly little game, and not only because of what it represents.
-I also spent many a summer, years later, playing through Final Fantasy with different parties and trying solo challenges.
-I went searching through the ancient internet looking for weapon and enemy stats, and discovering ways to max out my characters’ progression.
+I also spent many a summer, years later, playing through Final Fantasy with different parties or trying solo challenges.
+I went searching through the ancient internet looking for weapon and enemy stats, and read up on how to max out my characters’ progression.
 I joined message boards to talk about this game.
 The very first mod I ever made was a ROM hack of Final Fantasy — which was rejected from the hack site I tried to submit it to because I forgot to include any documentation.
-Oh, the memories…
+Ah, the memories…